-The vestry governed the parish until 1854 when a board of health were set up.
-The Board acquired Spratt Hall on the north side of Wanstead Place, demolished it and erected new offices on the site.
+The vestry governed the parish until 1854 when a Board of Health were set up.
+2The Board acquired Spratt Hall on the north side of Wanstead Place, demolished it and erected new offices on the site in 1881.
 The Board also acquired Spratt Hall Green for public recreation (now Christchurch Green).
 Spratt Hall Green formerly consisted of manorial wasteland.
-From 1894 Wanstead was governed by an Urban District Council of nine members.
-The office of the UDC now the Wanstead Health Clinic was constructed on the site of Spratt Hall in 1894 and replaced earlier offices built by the Board of Health.
+From the Local Government Act of 1894 Wanstead was governed by an Urban District Council of nine members and the offices of the Board of Health became the offices of Wanstead Urban District Council.
 The building, No. 35 Wanstead Place, is a fine structure of grey brick, classical in style and detailing, and domestic in scale.
-In 1934 the Urban District Council was united with that of

-Woodford, and in 1937 the combined urban district was incorporated as a municipal borough.
+In 1934 the Urban District Council was united with that of Woodford, and in 1937 the combined urban district was incorporated as a municipal borough.
 The offices of the new Council were moved to the former Rectory of St. Mary's Church, Woodford.

 The Chapel of Ease (now Christchurch) and the other nonconformist churches were constructed in Wanstead after the arrival of the railway in 1856 and the resultant increase in population.
-Christchurch was designed by Gilbert Scott and was consecrated in 1861.
-It has since been much altered by the addition of a south wing, the lengthening of the church westwards (both in 1965 under the direction of Mr. Corbett), the addition of a spire (1967 to the designs of J. T. Bressey) and later alterations that were made by a local architect S. Lidden Walters.
+3Christchurch was designed by George Gilbert Scott and consecrated in 1861.
+Originally consisting of a chancel and nave and north aisle of four bays, it has since been altered by the addition of south aisle and additional bay at the west end in 1867 designed by Daniel Addington Cobbett, north tower and spire by John Thomas Bressey in 1869 and by vestries designed by S Liddon Walters in 1889.
 It also suffered some damage as a result of a flying bomb during World War II.
 The Church forms an important focal point on Christchurch Green.
 The Congregational Church (now the United Reformed Church) formerly functioned as an Anglican Church and was known as St. Luke's.
 The church was designed by John Johnson and was originally located at King's Cross, near St. Pancreas Station.
 It was dismantled and transported to Wanstead where it was re-assembled as a non-conformist church in 1867.
 The Methodist Church (no. 25) on Cambridge Park dates to the late nineteenth century and is by Frederick Boreham.